 Remove the baking sheet from the oven and let the ingredients cool.
 Then transfer them to a food processor and add the remaining ingredients.

-Lastly, blend everything well until you have a smooth butter.
+Blend everything until you have a smooth butter.
 You will need to take breaks intermittently to scrape down the sides of your food processor.
 Note: if your food processor starts to smoke or get too warm, stop and let it rest for a while before blending again.
-It will take about 20 minutes to fully blend so be patient.
+It will take about 20 minutes to fully blend so you will need to have a little patience.

 - If you want a runnier butter or are having a hard time getting it to blend, add another 1-2 tablespoon of avocado oil.

-- Be sure to use coconut flakes and not finely shredded coconut to make this decadent butter.
+- Be sure to use coconut flakes and not shredded coconut to make this nut-free spread.

 - Making this butter does require a bit of patience.
 Stop your food processor every so often to scrape down the sides of the food processor, and if it starts to overheat, let it rest and cool and then blend again.